 In all of these cold emails that I get, there is the following flow used:

 - This is the company that I work for.

 - This is what we sell.

 - This is what it does.

 - I would like to schedule time with you

-Of course there are more details mentioned and that might be worded a little better, but that is the main structure to their cold email.
+Of course, there are more details mentioned and that might be worded a little better, but that is the main structure of their cold email.

 As a result, all of the well-crafted points about the product and what it does might not grab any attention and interest.

 3. Focus on the value that you offer.